 (Thank you dogs for being the best life coaches and the best inspiration for people!
 We are better because of you!)

 There are mainly two ways to introduce a dog to your life.
 You can either buy a puppy or adopt a dog from a shelter.
-No doubt that adopting and rescuing a dog can be more challenging than buying a puppy.
-You need to prepare yourself and your family that it won’t be a piece of cake because these dogs have very often really difficult past behind them.
+No doubt that adopting and rescuing a dog can be more challenging than buying.
+You need to prepare yourself and your family that it won’t be a piece of cake because these dogs very often have difficult past behind them.

 However, it is worth every minute which you will dedicate to learn and to prepare because there is no better feeling than to see gratefulness for a new life in the eyes of your dog.
 With adoption, you will get a friend who will always be grateful that you changed his life for the better.
 Adoption demands not only a good preparation in theory but also a lot of compassion, empathy, and a big heart ready to love a pet with history.

 Nowadays, more and more people treat animals like a toy or a gift and after a while, they get rid of these poor creatures.
 It’s impossible to give homes to all these animals, however, you can be someone who will at least have a chance to change one life.
 You cannot adopt all homeless dogs but you can adopt one (or more if you have a big house and a lot of time), and with this one adoption, you will change someone’s life forever.

 How to prepare yourself for adopting a dog

-If you have a chance to walk the dog in the shelter before the adoption, do not hesitate and do it.
+1. If you have a chance to walk the dog in the shelter before the adoption, do not hesitate and do it.

-Be ready to change your daytime schedule.
+2. Be ready to change your daytime schedule.

 If you start your work in the morning, you must be prepared to wake up at least 40 minutes earlier than usual to have time for your dog.
-Also, it’s good to go for a long afternoon walk and to give your dog a proper amount of physical exercise, even when you are tired after a hard day at work.
+Also, it’s good to go for a long afternoon walk and to give the dog a proper amount of physical exercise, even when you are tired after a hard day at work.

-Puppy is like a baby.
+3. Puppy is like a baby.

 If you plan to adopt a puppy, be aware that this little and very sweet pet needs your care and attention just like a newborn baby.
 In the beginning, a puppy cannot be left completely alone.